 This shortcut has been around since Microsoft Windows 3.0 and is a great time saver.
 Essentially Alt + Tab helps you to move between any of the open windows and applications you have running without the need to use the mouse.
 The windows are displayed in a horizontal row of thumbnails.

 I use this keyboard shortcut on a very regular basis and 100% believe it improves my efficiency.
 The more I can keep my hands on the keyboard and do not need to move my hand back to the mouse, find the cursor on-screen and then move to where I need to click, I’m saving myself time and being productive.

-Another great aspect of this combination is that Windows keeps track of which windows you have used last so you can quickly move between the two most recently used windows with one touch of the keyboard.
+Another great aspect of this combination is that Windows keeps track of which window you used last so you can quickly move between the two most recently used windows with one touch of the keyboard.

 My tips for using this shortcut combination are: